Serapieum-of-alex/pyramids/docs/dataset.rst

 Dataset
 *******

-- The main purpose of the `Dataset` object is to deal with raster objects, single or multibands, has variables/subsets like netcdf file or has one variable like most GeoTIFF files.
+- The main purpose of the `Dataset` object is to deal with raster objects, single or multi-bands, has variables/subsets like netcdf file or has one variable like most GeoTIFF files.

 .. image:: /images/dataset/dataset.png